 Award Recipient: Dr. Glenn H. Sullivan

 U.S. Department of Commerce Undersecretary Teresa Stanek Rea

-The NutraIso technology embodies a unique multiphase process that utilizes specific enzyme combinations under precise time and temperature conditions to optimally extract the bioactive phytonutrient isolates from rice bran and other cereal grains.
-This method achieves a significantly enhanced protein, carbohydrate, micronutrient and antioxidant complex, thereby increasing the overall nutritional values of the derivative as a functional/medical food ingredient for nutritional supplementation in chronically malnourished populations worldwide.
+The NutraLac® technology embodies a unique multiphase process that utilizes specific enzyme combinations under precise time and temperature conditions to optimally extract the bioactive phytonutrient isolates from rice bran and other cereal grains.
+This method achieves a significantly enhanced protein, carbohydrate, micronutrient and antioxidant complex, thereby increasing the overall nutritional values of the derivative as a functional nutraceutical food ingredient for nutritional supplementation in chronically malnourished populations worldwide.

-Rice bran is a by-product of the rice milling process and is exceptionally high in natural phytonutrients which have been scientifically documented to have potentially significant health benefits when properly extracted, isolated and concentrated, thereby providing a sustainable and low-cost nutritional ingredient for meeting the needs of undernourished populations in nutrient deficit regions.
-Rice is the most widely produced cereal grain worldwide, with nearly 40 million tons of rice bran available annually for human nutrition when properly stabilized and the bioactive phytonutrients scientifically extracted to enhance bioavailability in the human gastrointestinal tract.
+Rice bran is a by-product of the rice milling process and is exceptionally high in natural phytonutrients and phytochemicals which have been scientifically documented to have potentially significant health benefits when properly extracted, isolated and concentrated, thereby providing a sustainable and low cost nutritional ingredient for meeting the needs of undernourished populations in nutrient deficit regions.
+Rice is the most widely produced cereal grain worldwide, with over 40 million tons of rice bran available annually for human nutrition when properly stabilized and the bioactive phytonutrients scientifically extracted to enhance bioavailability in the human gastrointestinal tract.

-The NutraIso formulations are currently being administered in Guatemala for a collaborative program with the Government of Guatemala to eradicate chronic malnutrition at an early stage in the life of infants, thereby enhancing the overall physical and socioeconomic well being of the population and reducing food welfare costs at the national level over time.
+The NutraLac®™ formulations are currently being administered in Central America to eradicate chronic malnutrition at an early stage in the life of infants, thereby enhancing the overall physical and socioeconomic well being of the population and reducing food welfare costs at the national level over time.